Teachers across the country are looking for help to use AES for distance learning or hybrid learning situations.

-To support you and your students while schools are closed, we’ve put together a list of best practices for using AES for distance learning.
+To support you and your students during this time, we’ve put together a list of best practices for using AES for distance learning.

 While we wouldn’t typically recommend using AES solely as a distance learning option, we hope these tips will help you overcome these unforeseen circumstances as much as possible.

 Before diving into these best practices, we'll answer two questions teachers often ask us about remote student access:

 While we recommend that students use laptops or desktop computers for best results, all of the lessons and assessments within AES are optimized for mobile use.
 Because of this, they can access it from tablets and phones that have data or WiFi enabled.

 What do students have access to in their AES accounts?

 When logged in, students can access the interactive lessons, electronic worksheets, unit quizzes, module tests, and custom assessments.
 Learn how to enable these resources in the AES Help Center.

 If your students need to access the AES curriculum from home, you’ll want to make sure they are set up for success.